lightact/Spout-UE4/README.md

 # Installation and Use

-Put code in folder Plugins (for example "yourproject/Plugins/SpoutUE4")
+Put code in folder Plugins (for example "yourproject/Plugins/SpoutUE4").
+For detailed instructions please refer to [Lightact support page](https://support.lightact-systems.com)

 # Info